aws-cloudformation/aws-cloudformation-samples/hooks/python-hooks/cfn-hook-iam-policy-mfa-required/README.md

       Roles:
         - !Ref RootRole
 ```
-Below is sample CloudFromation template that will fail to validate by the hook.
+Below is a sample CloudFormation template that will fail to validate by the hook.
 ```
 AWSTemplateFormatVersion: "2010-09-09"
 Description: Sample template for the AWSSamples::IamPoliciesRequireMfa::Hook resource type that shoud fail (no MFA conditions)